tminhaz/-Analysis-of-Tweets-From-WeRateDogs-Account/README.md

-he tweet archive of Twitter user @dog rates, better known as WeRateDogs, was the dataset I worked on wrangling (and analysing and displaying).
+The tweet archive of Twitter user @dog rates, better known as WeRateDogs, was the dataset I worked on wrangling (and analysing and displaying).
 The whole wrangling process has divided into three main steps.

 - Gathering
 - Assessing